HSLdevcom/jore4-deploy/README.md

 Note that the subnet for the database has to exist before deployment, otherwise you'll only get pretty meaningless "Internal server error" and "Conflict" error messages ;)

+Note that the private DNS zone should be already provisioned so that the database can reserve its own subdomain

 #### Database scaling